 Within five years after becoming our CEO and at all times while serving as CEO thereafter, the CEO must acquire and hold Progressive common shares (or equivalent interests) with a minimum value of six times the CEO's salary.
-For the purpose of this calculation, the CEO can count shares held in our 401(k) plan and share equivalent units held in our executive deferred compensation plan (EDCP), but cannot count any unvested restricted stock units.
+For the purpose of this calculation, the CEO can count shares held in our 401(k) plan and share equivalent units held in our EDCP, but cannot count any unvested restricted stock units.

 All of the other NEOs are expected to hold meaningful amounts of Progressive equity at levels that their respective compensation and financial circumstances permit.
 To support this goal, each of these executive's annual compensation is heavily weighted towards equity compensation.
-As a result, within five years of becoming an executive officer, each of these executives is expected to hold Progressive common shares or equivalent units with minimum of three times the NEO's salary.
-For this calculation, the NEO receives credit for shares in our 401(k) plan, share equivalent units held in our EDCP and unvested timebased restricted stock units.
+As a result, within five years of becoming an executive officer, each of these executives is expected to hold Progressive common shares or equivalent units with a minimum value of three times the NEO's salary.
+For this calculation, the NEO receives credit for shares in our 401(k) plan, share equivalent units held in our EDCP and unvested time-based restricted stock units.
 The NEO cannot count any unvested performance-based restricted stock units.

-Management and the committee believe that equity holdings under these guidelines, as well as additional, voluntary holdings by executive officers in our equity, 401(k), and deferral plans, or in their personal accounts, appropriately ensure that the interests of management will be aligned with those of our shareholders.
-As of January 31, 2023, Mrs. Griffith and each of the other NEOs satisfied the applicable guideline.
+Management and the committee believe that equity holdings under these guidelines appropriately ensure that the interests of management will be aligned with those of our shareholders.
+As of January 31, 2025, Mrs. Griffith and each of the other NEOs satisfied the applicable guideline.
+As of this date: